shivangjhalani/shivangjhalani.com/content/index.md

     <img class="profile-img" src="../attachments/avatar.jpg">
 </html>

-I’m pursuing a Bachelor's degree in CS @ PES University, Bangalore.

-I love tech, helping others, and making things people would love!
+I geeek out on tech, and love building things that people would enjoy using.
+I enjoy architecting/planning solutions and lending out a hand to others in any way possible.

-Am driven by interests and curiosity.
-I love learning, and I write about my journey here!

-I am proficient in C, Python, Go, full-stack web development, and Linux system administration.
-I am actively learning AI.
-My interests include low-level systems programming, system administration and software architecture, and I am a hardcore Linux enthusiast (NixOS btw).
+I am learning and I document parts of that journey here...

+My technical skill set includes:
+- Proficient in C, Python, and Go
+- Experienced in full-stack web development
+- Skilled in Linux system administration (NixOS btw)

+I'm interested in low-level systems programming, software architecture, and the broader world of systems engineering.
+Lately, I’ve been diving into AI/ML — exploring both theory and implementation.

+Always open to collaborating, learning, or just nerding out over good tech.

 ![[reinvent.png| 300]]